Bernardo-MG/dnd5-api-react-client/readme.md

 ## Usage

+### Prerequisites

+- [npm][npm]
+- Node

 ### Building the project

-[npm][npm] is used for building the project, which requires running a few commands.
-All of these should be executed from the project root.

-First of all the dependencies should be installed:
+First of all install the dependencies:

 ```
 $ npm install
 ```

-Then there are two options.
-Building a development version:
+Then there are two options for building the project.

+You can create a development version:

 ```
 $ npm run development
 ```

-Or building a release:
+Or a production version:

 ```
 $ npm run build